ShareitaGautam/iphone_sales_analytics/README.md

 Runs business queries using Hive

-The final result is a structured dataset that can be easily used for sales analytics.
+The final result is a structured dataset that can be used for sales analysis.